joeytakeda/misc/table.md

                                                   <l>A wind sprang up from nowhere as the sky</l>  <l>…</l> </lg></div>

 ```
-**Note**The type attribute is present on a number of elements, not all of which are members of [att.typed](#att.typed), usually because these elements restrict the possible values for the attribute in a specific way.
+**Note**The type attribute is present on a number of elements, not all of which are members of  [att.typed](#att.typed) , usually because these elements restrict the possible values for the attribute in a specific way.
 @subtypeprovides a sub-categorization of the element, if needed
 **Status**Optional**Datatype**teidata.enumerated**Note**The subtype attribute may be used to provide any sub-classification for the element additional to that provided by its type attribute.

 *    **Note**
      *When appropriate, values from an established typology should be used.
 Alternatively a typology may be defined in the associated TEI header.
 If values are to be taken from a project-specific list, this should be defined using the valList element in the project-specific schema description, as described in  [23.3.1.4.
 Modification of Attribute and Attribute Value Lists](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/USE.html#MDMDAL)  .

 ### att.written